-“The medical Conductors from the Medical Department have cleared me for travel.”
+“The Conductors from the Medical Department have cleared me for travel.”

 “So they have,” Alice Kingsley returned thickly.
-She sat across from him at her desk with cross legs and crossed arms.
+She sat across from him at her desk with crossed legs and arms.
 In front of her was a file with his name on it.
 She clicked her tongue.
 “The times certainly are tense.”

 “Yes,” Jericho said after a beat.
 “If you clear me too, I can aid the Ophiuchian mission for peace.”

 Alice waved him off.
 “Don’t try that with me.
 I’ve told you many times before—it doesn’t work with me.”
 She leaned forward and stared into him.
 “Let me get this clear.
 You’re insisting that you fell down the stairs.”

 “I tripped,” Jericho amended.

 “A trip that left you a bloody mess at the front of our SERPENS Establishment.”

 Jericho nodded.
 “I am a klutz.”

 Alice did not smile.
 Jericho was unsure how to react.